DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 ## Using the Chart Component

 The Chart component's functionality is implemented in plugins.
-You need a [series](series.md) plugin and the `ArgumentAxis`, `ValuesAxis`, and `Scale` plugins to draw a simple chart.
+You need a [series](series.md) plugin and the `ArgumentAxis`, `ValuesAxis` plugins to draw a simple chart.
 The following code shows how to configure a simple line chart:

 ```jsx
 import { Chart, ArgumentAxis, ValueAxis, LineSeries } from "@devexpress/dx-react-chart-material-ui";